 Client and server responsibilities

 Etebase is end-to-end encrypted so the server has no access to user data.
 This means that most of the operations are done on the client, and the server is just there to store the data and assist the clients.
-Which is why the documentation focuses on client side APIs.
+Hence, the documentation focuses on client side APIs.

 To ensure the safety of user data, all of the operations should be run on client devices and in client-side applications.
 This includes